 3. Vision Screening Tools and Procedures

-Screen children’s vision with age-appropriate, evidence-based, tools and procedures, including optotypes (symbols, letters, or numbers) and/or instruments.
+Screen student’s vision with age-appropriate, evidence-based tools and procedures, including optotypes (symbols, letters, or numbers) and/or instruments.

-Ages at Which Vision Screening Should Occur (2014)
+Ages at Which Vision Screening Should Occur

-Tips for Appropriate Eye Chart Design (2014)
+Tips for Appropriate Eye Chart Design

-Referral Criteria (2016)
+Referral Criteria for Optotype-Based Screening

-Prevent Blindness Position Statement on School-aged Vision Screening and Eye Health Programs
+Prevent Blindness Position Statement on School-Aged Vision Screening and Eye Health Programs

-4. Vision Health for Children with Special Healthcare Needs (CSHCN)
+4. Vision Health for Children with Special Health Care Needs (CSHCN)

-Implementing policies and procedures for referral and support for visual health of children with special healthcare needs.
+Implementing policies and procedures for referral and support for visual health of children with special health care needs.